tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/linux/file-system.md

 If you run locate head-to-head against find, locate will almost always return results far faster.
 What’s the secret? locate isn’t actually searching the file system itself, but simply running your search string against entries in a preexisting index.
 The catch is that if the index is allowed to fall out of date, the searches become less and less accurate.
 Normally the index is updated every time the system boots, but you can also manually do the job by running `updatedb`: `sudo updatedb`.

-## `find` & locate
+## `find`, `locate`, `which`

 These are the real tools, used when searching other paths beside those listed in the search path (using `which`).

-`find` sfind files and directory in a directory hierarchy.
+`find` find files and directory in a directory hierarchy.
 This command not only allows you to search file names, it can also accept file size, date of last change and other file properties as criteria for a search.
 The most common use is for finding file names: `find <path> -name <searchstring>`\
 This can be interpreted as "Look in all files and subdirectories contained in a given path, and print the names of the files containing the search string in their name" (not in their content).

 - filter by file type, file name and a number of other options.